Martin-Brejniak/CartCrafters/README.md

 4. Right Click –> Run as -> Java Application.
 The spring application should start in port 8080.

 # SQL Database for Auction Module
-1. The path to the database is specified in the application.properties file in:
+1. The path to the database is specified in the application.properties file in [your-installation-directory]\CartCrafters\Auction\AuctionModule\src\main\resources
- [your-installation-directory]\CartCrafters\Auction\AuctionModule\src\main\resources
-2. We have already put the auction.db database in the root directory of the Auction server (in the same path that Auction servers pom.xml is located)
+2. We have already put the auction.db database in the root directory of the Auction server (in the same path that Auction servers pom.xml is located).
+This line is already added in the application.properties folder ***spring.datasource.url=jdbc:sqlite:./auction.db***.
+You **do not** have to change anything here.
 # Troubleshooting
 Should you run into any issues, try these methods:
 - Right click the main project folder in your IDE, click ***Maven***, and then ***Update Project***.